- 01 UEFI VS BIOS: What is difference between BIOS and UEFI

 For users who want to delete the EFI system, there are two methods available.
 One is to delete with the Windows built-in tool - Diskpart and the other is to apply a simple third-party tool - EaseUS Partition Master.
 To avoid unnecessary file loss, make sure you have backed up the ESP files in advance.

-Method 1.
-Delete EFI System Partition with Diskpart
+Method 2.
+Remove EFI Partition with Diskpart

 As a command-line utility, DiskPart is sort of complex for average users to apply.
 Please be very careful while following the below command lines to delete EFI partition: